 Who would have known?
-There’s a little bit of Venice and Liguria in Milan!
+There’s a little bit of Burano and Venice, and even Notting Hill in Milan!

-These houses were built at the end of the 19th century for the people who worked at the train station and railyard close by.
-To make them prettier and cozier, the owners started planting trees and painted the houses with bright colours.
-Now, basically every little house in this “rainbow” block has a little garden, a little fence, and some of them even hold hostage a little garden gnome…
+These small working-class cottages were built at the end of the 19th century for the people who worked at the train station and railyard that used to be closeby; to make the houses prettier and cozier, the owners painted them with bright colours and embellished them with gardens and trees.
+Now, a century later, basically every small house in this “rainbow” block has a little garden, a little fence, and some of them even hold hostage a little garden gnome… for real, tho!

 Everything about the Via Lincoln area is very unusual for Milan and that is why I love it so much.
-Yes, every now and then you can find amazing renaissance buildings and townhouses between the elegant palazzos and the newest skyscrapers around town, but this is just something else.
+Despite the amazing renaissance buildings and townhouses among the elegant palazzos and the newest skyscrapers around Milan, this Garden neighborhood is just unique.

-I’d definitely recommend walking to Via Lincoln to take a few memorable pictures and maybe make a quick stop to check out the “Giardino delle Culture” by the street artist Millo that is just around the corner.
-Welcome to Milan’s very own Notting Hill!
+I’d definitely recommend making a detour from the main tourist attractions and head towards Via Lincoln to take a few memorable pictures of Milan’s very own Notting Hill.
+And while you’re in the area, do check out the “Giardino delle Culture” painting by the street artist Millo, that’s in via Emilio Morosini, just around the corner.